-In the subsequent and similar case of Re Ogolla, Justice Simpson stated,

-"an African is not obliged to marry under the Marriage Act or the African Christian Marriage and Divorce Act; but if he chooses to do so, he is choosing the Christian way of life, which recognises one wife only and on his death removes the widow and children from the ambit of tribal customs affecting cohabitation and guardianship."
-30
+In the subsequent and similar case of Re Ogolla, Justice Simpson stated that an African is not obliged to marry under the Marriage Act or the African Christian Marriage and Divorce Act; but if he chooses to do so, he is choosing the Christian way of life which recognises one wife only and on his death removes the widow and children from the ambit of tribal customs affecting cohabitation and guardianship.

 In instances where the man contracts a second marriage under the statutes after having contracted a customary marriage, the issue is more complex because customary law allows polygamy.
 In the Matter of the estate of Samuel Hopwell Gacharamu, the deceased had married his first wife under Kikuyu customary law.
 He then married a second wife under Kamba customary laws.
 He later married the second wife under the Marriage Act.
 Upon his death, the issue arose as to which of the two was a widow and entitled to inherit.
-The Court held that the two women were married under Kikuyu and Kamba customary laws and the marriage of the one under the Marriage Act merely facilitated the registration of that marriage but did not alter the character of the marriage or affect its validity.
+The Court held that the two women were married under Kikuyu and Kamba customary laws and the marriage of the one under the notwithstanding the provisions of any other written law, a woman married under a system of law which permits polygamy is, where her husband has contracted a previous or subsequent monogamous marriage to another woman, nevertheless a wife for the purposes of this Act . . . and her children are accordingly children within the meaning of this Act.

+Marriage Act merely facilitated the registration of that marriage but did not alter the character of the marriage or affect its validity.
 Consequently, both women were widows and entitled, along with their children, to inherit a share of the deceased's estate.

-Instances such as the above led to an amendment to the Law of Succession Act which now provides that
+Instances such as the above led to an amendment to the Law of Succession Act which provided that